Multipacker/framed/README.md

 # Framed

 The Framed profiler is a hobby project that measures various counters across sections of your code and displays them visually.
 It currently only has direct support for C and C++.
-It consists of two parts: a small [stb](https://github.com/nothings/stb)-style single header file library for capturing counters, and a graphical visualizer for displaying the counters.
+It consists of two parts: a small [stb]-style single header file library for capturing counters, and a graphical visualizer for displaying the counters.

 Gathering of counters happens by manually adding a minimal amount of markup to your code.
 This takes care of collecting counters and sending them over to the